smcalilly/smcalilly/README.md

 I write code and fiction.
-I'm experienced in civic tech and moving open data from one place to a new place.
+I'm experienced in civic tech and moving data from one place to a new place.
 I'm currently doing data engineering and devops work for Justice Innovation Lab, whose mission is to reform our broken criminal justice system.

 I also created Bookhead, where I'm on a mission to help book-ish people use technology to promote literature.
 See: https://www.bookhead.net/